A Galvin-Hajnal theorem for generalized cardinal characteristics: Introduction

-The slight suboptimality in this statement comes from the assumption that $\mu^\theta \leq \kappa$ for all $\mu < \kappa$.
-As we will see, something weaker than this is needed for our results; the precise weakening depends on the specific cardinal characteristic under consideration and will require some further notation to state, so we leave the exact statements for later sections.
+The slight suboptimality in this statement comes from the assumption that $\mu^\theta \leq \kappa^{+\beta}$ for all $\mu < \kappa$.
+As we will see, a weaker hypothesis, in which $\mu^\theta$ is replaced by some cardinal characteristic that is provably at most $\mu^\theta$, is sufficient for our results; the precise weakening depends on the specific cardinal characteristic under consideration and will require some further notation to state, so we leave the exact details for the statement of the Main Theorem at the end of Section \ref{instance_section}.

 The structure of the remainder of the paper is as follows.
 In Section \ref{canonical_section}, we review the definitions and facts regarding canonical functions and the Galvin-Hajnal rank that we will need for our results.
 In Section \ref{density_section}, we recall certain notions of \emph{density}.
 This is important for two reasons: first, because the analogue of Silver's theorem for density numbers proven in \cite{kojman_density} was direct inspiration for this paper, and secondly and more immediately, these density numbers will appear in the precise formulations of our results.
 After this, we begin with the proof of our main theorem.
 The proofs of our various analogues of the Galvin-Hajnal theorem all have the same general shape, so in Section \ref{framework_section} we develop an abstract framework that will apply to all of our specific instances.
 In Section \ref{instance_section}, we apply this abstract framework to our cardinal characteristics under consideration to obtain our Main Theorem, which is precisely stated at the end of the section.
-Finally, in Section \ref{question_section}, we record some questions that remain open.
+Finally, in Section \ref{question_section}, we record some questions that remain open and sketch a consistent negative answer to the question about whether a version of Silver's theorem holds for the existence of Aronszajn trees at double successors of singular cardinals.